ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 Notice how the output shows the rendered contents of `<Greeting>` (an `<h1>` element) and not the component itself.
 As was mentioned in the first exercise, React Testing Library strives to produce a testing environment that is as close to the user's experience as possible.

+For this lesson, we will be using the project Passing Thoughts for all our checkpoints.
+This is a React app that allows you to fill out a simple input form and post a "thought".
+Once the thought is posted, it will disappear after 15 seconds.
+Go to the [project](https://www.codecademy.com/courses/react-101/projects/react-hooks-passing-thoughts) and check it out for yourself.

 ### Instructions:

-1. Checkpoint: Install @testing-library/react.
+1. Checkpoint: Install `@testing-library/react`.
 To verify that you have successfully added the package to your project, navigate to package.json and check that `@testing-library/react` appears in the dependencies array.

-Hint: Use npm install --save to add the package to your project.
+Hint: Use npm install `package name` --save dev to add the package to your project.

 2. Checkpoint: In test.js import `render()` and `screen` from @testing-library/react.